pcingola/SnpEff/src/docs/snpeff/commandline.md

 	-o <format>                     : Output format [ vcf, gatk, bed, bedAnn ].
 Default: VCF.
 	-s , -stats, -htmlStats         : Create HTML summary file.
-Default is 'snpEff_summary.html' -noStats                        : Do not create stats (summary) file
+Default is 'snpEff_summary.html' -noStats                        : Do not create stats (summary) file -noChromoPlots                  : Do not create mutations-by-chromosome plots in the summary.

 Results filter options:
 	-fi , -filterInterval  <file>   : Only analyze changes that intersect with the intervals specified in this file (you may use this option many times)